 Things You'll Need

-Soak the soil to soften it the night before you begin weeding.
+Soak the soil with water to soften it the night before you begin weeding if it hasn't rained recently.
 Softer soil will make the weeding job easier, and the weeds will pull out of the soil without breaking the top of the weed from the root below the soil.

-Put on gardening gloves to protect your hands.
-They will also protect your fingernails and hands from drying out or getting stained.
+Put on gardening gloves to protect your hands and get a better grip on the hand weeding tool.
+They'll also protect your fingernails and hands from drying out or getting stained.

 Poke the forked prong of the hand weeder into the soil near the root of the weed to loosen the soil around the root of the weed.
 Go far enough down to get around as much of the root as possible.

-Put all the pulled weeds in a bucket to dispose of away from the garden.
-It is also easier to move from area to area while you are weeding if you have a bucket to throw the pulled weeds in.
+Put all the pulled weeds in a bucket to dispose of them away from the garden.
+It's also easier to move from area to area while you're weeding if you have a bucket to throw the pulled weeds in.

 Laurie Darroch-Meekis is an award-winning freelance writer.
 She has written over 1,000 published pieces online and off since 2005 and has many more in progress.
 She holds a bachelor's degree and was educated in the United States and abroad.